 Introduction

-Sensor technology has been applied for a long time and, one after another, different sensing principles and technologies have emerged to acquire a wider range of measurands with increasing precision, repeatability, and economic efficiency.
-This is still an ongoing process and changes taking place in the industrial environment are creating new demands for sensor systems.
-In the following unit, some emerging trends of advanced sensor technology will be introduced, including organic sensor systems, sensors for health and environment, wearable sensors, and wireless sensors.
+Sensor technology has existed for a long time and, one after another, different sensing principles and technologies have emerged to acquire a wider range of measurands with increasing precision, repeatability, and economic efficiency.
+This remains an ongoing process, and changes occuring in the industrial environment are creating new demands for sensor systems.
+In this unit, some of the emerging trends of advanced sensor technology will be introduced, including organic sensor systems, sensors for health and the environment, wearable sensors, and wireless sensors.

 9.1 Organic Sensors

-Most often, inorganic materials like metals are used for electric components and circuits.
-However, for a growing number of applications, it can be useful to utilize organic materials, i.e., polymers within electric circuits.
+Most often, inorganic materials such as metals are used for electrical components and circuits.
+However, for a growing number of applications, it can be useful to utilize organic materials, that is, polymers, within electrical circuits.
 This is referred to as “organic electronics.”
-“Semiconducting polymers” have a significant mechanical flexibility when compared to typical inorganic materials in electronics,, such as semiconductors made of crystalline materials (Meller & Grasser, 2010).
-One well-known application of this technology is flexible displays as shown below, and electronics components that can be made of polymeric materials, including transistors, light-emitting diodes (LEDs), and solar cells (Meller & Grasser, 2010).
-Other advantages of polymeric materials include their small weight and the flexible possibilities available for their processing (Bar-Cohen & Zhang, 2008).
+Semiconducting polymers have a significant mechanical flexibility when compared to typical inorganic materials in electronics, such as semiconductors made of crystalline materials (Meller & Grasser, 2010).
+One well-known application of this technology is flexible displays, as shown below, and electronic components that can be made of polymeric materials, including transistors, light-emitting diodes (LEDs), and solar cells (Meller & Grasser, 2010).
+Other advantages of polymeric materials include their low weight and the flexible possibilities available for their processing (Bar-Cohen & Zhang, 2008).

 Flexible display